ibm-cloud-docs/event-notifications/en-push-chrome.md

 * `Click` Create to display subscription wizard.
 * Complete the following subscription details:
    * `Subscription name`: name of the subscription.
    * `Subscription description`: add an optional description.
 * Under the `Subscribe to a topic` section, select a topic from the drop-down list and select a destination from the destination drop-down list.
 * `Destination type`: select type under `Destination` and click `Add`.

 ## Set up {{site.data.keyword.en_short}} Chrome web SDK
 {: #en-setup-chrome-sdk}
 {: step}

 The Chrome web SDK enables Chrome websites to receive push notifications.
 Complete the following steps to install {{site.data.keyword.en_short}} Chrome web SDK, initialize the SDK, and register for notifications for your website.

-* To include the SDK in your project Add the `ENPushSDK.js`,`ENPushServiceWorker.js` and `manifest_Website.json` files to your project root folder.
+* To include the SDK in your project, add the `ENPushSDK.js`,`ENPushServiceWorker.js` and `manifest_Website.json` files to your project root folder.

 * Edit the manifest_Website.json file.